DominicJosephMitchell/TrailsClient/README.md

 A user wants to get only trails they have completed.
 A user wants to see information on all the trails listed.

+STRETCH GOALS:
+A rider wants to know how difficult the ride is.
+A rider wants to know what feature each ride has.
+A rider wants to know how many streets would have to crossed over during the ride.

 WIREFRAMES:

 A wireframe is a layout of a web page that demonstrates what interface elements will exist on key pages.
 It is a critical part of the interaction design process. ...
 Wireframes can also be used to create the global and secondary navigation to ensure the terminology and structure used for the site meets user expectations.

 Wireframes focus on:
+* To have a easy to use of program.
+* Create a appealing UI/UX design .
 * The range of functions available
 * The relative priorities of the information and functions
 * The rules for displaying certain kinds of information